This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This Apple Cider Kentucky Sunrise is made with bourbon, apple cider, and pomegranate simple syrup.
 This southern twist on the classic Tequila Sunrise is the perfect fall cocktail.

-I have exciting news-- it's apple cider season!
+I have exciting news: it's apple cider season!

-I started seeing apple cider in the grocery store about a week ago, and did a giddy little jig-- I clapped my hands and everything.
+I started seeing apple cider in the grocery store about a week ago, and did a giddy little jig — I clapped my hands and everything.

-People can stare if they want to-- it's cider season and I don't care.
+People can stare if they want to; it's cider season and I don't care.

-Apple cider is probably my favorite fruit drink on the planet-- it's so earthy, so fruity, and such a great way to celebrate fall.
+Apple cider is probably my favorite fruit drink on the planet.
+It's so earthy, so fruity, and such a great way to celebrate fall.

 I buy apple cider obsessively from mid-September until it tragically begins to vanish from the market shelves in late November.